-Alma Campos is an independent Mexican-American journalist in Chicago.
+Alma Campos is a Mexican-American journalist in Chicago.

 Alma’s stories have also appeared in WTTW, Crain’s Chicago Business, Univision, and LaVoz/SunTimes.

-Before her current roles, Alma worked on global health misinformation, fact-checking for a UNICEF program to debunk COVID-19 misinformation around the world.
-Prior to that, she was a digital producer for Univision Chicago, where she spearheaded the newsroom’s digital initiatives, covered day and evening breaking news, and trained reporters on digital best practices.
+Before these current roles, Alma worked as a global health misinformation writer and fact-checker for a UNICEF program to debunk COVID-19 misinformation globally.
+She was also a digital producer for Univision Chicago, where she spearheaded the newsroom’s digital initiatives and covered daily and breaking news.

 Alma is also a translator.
 You can learn more about her translation work here.